Be the Change that you want to See In Your Followers – Transformational Leadership

 What is Transformational Leadership?

-In the transactional style, the leader offers promotions, rewards or threats with the punishment and demotion to his employees behaviour.
-In this type of leadership, they try to bring motivation from the outside for employees whereas it is only possible to provoke an employee from within in order to make long-lasting professionalism.
+In the transactional style, the leader offers promotions, rewards or threats with punishment and demotion to his employee’s behaviour.
+In this type of leadership, they try to bring motivation from the outside for employees whereas it is only possible to provoke an employee from within to make long-lasting professionalism.

 Transformational style of leadership is the only solution to motivate employees from within by gaining so much trust and respect that they follow the example of their leader.
 It is to serve the team as role models in such a fine way that they are compelled to follow your example as a leader.